-SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on Their Investment in MP Materials Corp. f/k/a Fortress Value Acquisition Corp. of Class Action Lawsuit and Upcoming Deadline - MP; FVAC; FVAC WS, FVAC.U
+SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their Investment in MP Materials Corp. f/k/a Fortress Value Acquisition Corp. of Class Action Lawsuit and Upcoming Deadline - MP; FVAC; FVAC WS, FVAC.U

-New York, New York--(Newsfile Corp. - February 25, 2022) - Pomerantz LLP announces that a class action lawsuit has been filed against MP Materials Corp. f/k/a Fortress Value Acquisition Corp. ("MP Materials" or the "Company") MP FVAC FVAC FVAC and certain of its officers.
+NEW YORK, Feb.
+28, 2022 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against MP Materials Corp. f/k/a Fortress Value Acquisition Corp. ("MP Materials" or the "Company") MP FVAC, FVAC WS, FVAC.U))) and certain of its officers.
 The class action, filed in the United States District Court for the District of Nevada, and docketed under 22-cv-00315, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired MP Materials securities between May 1, 2020 and February 2, 2022, both dates inclusive (the "Class Period"), seeking to recover damages caused by Defendants' violations of the federal securities laws and to pursue remedies under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the "Exchange Act") and Rule 10b-5 promulgated thereunder, against the Company and certain of its top officials.

 If you are a shareholder who purchased or otherwise acquired MP Materials securities during the Class Period, you have until April 25, 2022 to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
 To discuss this action, contact Robert S. Willoughby at newaction@pomlaw.com or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.